Back Pain Doctors Located in Edison, NJ and Union, NJ

-If you have any level of back pain, get a firm diagnosis and effective treatment to keep you on the job and active.
-Find relief in northern New Jersey at Redefine Healthcare, your source for the latest pain management techniques.
-You can finally stop your search for a “back pain specialist near me” and call injury doctor in NJ, Dr. Freeman for an appointment.
-A board certified “back doctor near me” who will not only help you with your pain but also employs the latest cutting-edge back pain treatments.
+If you have any level of back pain, get a diagnosis and effective treatment from the top back pain doctors to keep you on the job and active.
+Find lower back pain relief in northern New Jersey at Redefine Healthcare, your source for the latest pain management techniques.
+You can finally stop your search for a “back pain specialist near me” and call an injury doctor in NJ, Dr. Freeman, for an appointment.
+A board-certified specialist who will help you with your problem by employing the most advanced and time-tested treatments.

-Your spine serves as the primary corridor for all sensations and movement in your body.
-The nerves, muscles, ligaments, bones, and cartilage of your back and spine are all subject to disease and injury.
+Your spine serves as the primary corridor for all sensations and movements in your body.
+The nerves, muscles, ligaments, bones, and cartilage in your spine are all subject to disease and injury.
 While there is a range of conditions that cause back pain, it usually involves:

 - Sciatica.
 This condition describes the pain tracing the path of the sciatic nerve.
 It begins in your back and stretches through the buttocks down to your thigh, although it usually only affects one side of the body.

 - Lower back pain.
-The pain can be sudden and sharp or a persistent, enduring ache.
-Acute low back pain tends to last from a few days to one month.
+It can be sudden and sharp or a persistent, enduring ache.
+Acute low backache tends to last from a few days to one month.
 Subacute pain ranges from four to 12 weeks.
 Chronic pain lasts longer than three months.
-About one in five cases of acute pain develops into chronic pain.
+About one in five cases of acute pain develops into chronic aches.

 - Upper back pain.
-Although less common than lower back pain, upper back pain can be just as uncomfortable.
-The pain focuses on your shoulders and neck.
+Although it is less common than lower back pain, it can be just as uncomfortable.
+It focuses on your shoulders and neck.

 - Middle back pain.
 The pain in this area centers around problems with your thoracic spine.
-Mid-back pain may be a symptom of something more serious.
+It can be a symptom of something more serious.

-Depending on its location and cause, back pain manifests as:
+Depending on its location and back pain causes, this health condition manifests as:

 - Lingering muscle aches